kevinph4n/Personal-Engineering-OS/resources/learn-to-code.md

 ### 1.1.
 Problem -> Logic -> Code -> Debug
 Normally, when facing a problem, most ppl would say "Oke let's learn some syntax first".
 Nah, the proper way to approach a problem is by approaching them step-by-step:
-- for example, **the logic to average 3 subjects' scores would be:**
+- for example, **The logic to average 3 subjects' scores would be:**
 ```
 Input Math
 Input Literature